Mount Sinai West and Mount Sinai St. Luke’s Outpatient Clinical Services

 FuTuReS helps adolescents and their families address: adolescent alcohol, nicotine, and substance use.
 We also support the development of safe coping and healing from trauma.
 At FuTuRes, we help families learn effective communication skills and behaviors that support the recovery from trauma, substances, or both.

 Through this program, Mount Sinai provides one-on-one, group, and family therapy.
 Separate groups for teens and caregivers are offered.
 We can also help with medication management, risk prevention, and recovery services.
-For more information or to make a referral, please contact the Clinical Director at (212) 523-7157.
+To schedule an intake, please call (212) 523-3082.
+For more information about FuTuReS, call the Program Assistant at (212) 523-9479.

 Children’s Community Mental Health Services